minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 ## Creations

-The root of the Creations forum is for creative threads that aren't specifically Xbox 360 Edition screenshots or videos.
+* __Titles must describe the content of the creation__

-### Screenshots
+  Please ensure your titles are clearly related to the content of your creation.
+Titles which are misleading or needlessly sensationalist will be removed.

-* Titles must describe the content of the screenshot(s)
+* __Always embed your images and/or videos__

-### Videos
+  All images and videos should be properly embedded within your posts.
+Content which is not embedded may be removed.
+If you need assistance embedding your images, please see [Opeth's image guide](http://img.mcf.li/images.jpg).

-* Titles must describe the content of the video
+  If you require help with video embedding, please see [DanielleStarr's video guide](http://img.mcf.li/video_guide.png).